tedneward/Azgaarnoth/Creatures/Dog.md

 >- **Condition Immunities**
 >- **Skills** Perception +5
 >- **Senses** darkvision 60 ft.,passive Perception 15
->- **Languages** understands Infernal but can’t speak it
+>- **Languages** understands Infernal but can't speak it
 >- **Challenge** 3
 >___
 >***Keen Hearing and Smell.*** The hound has advantage on Wisdom (Perception) checks that rely on hearing or smell.
 >
->***Pack Tactics.*** The hound has advantage on an attack roll against a creature if at least one of the hound’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+>***Pack Tactics.*** The hound has advantage on an attack roll against a creature if at least one of the hound's allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
 >#### Actions
 >***Bite.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage plus 7 (2d6) fire damage.